Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 But the war drums beat the tempo of history, and in 1582, everything falls apart.
 The head of the Oda clan loses his life in the Incident at Honnō-ji.

 Shinkurō is only twelve years old.
 Suddenly, he finds himself without a lord, without a job —and at a decisive crossroads.

-Instead of pursuing a military or administrative career under another warlord, he chooses… retreat.
+Instead of pursuing a military or administrative career under another warlord, he chooses retreat.

-A radical career move, let’s be honest.
-Why?
-I wish I knew.
-All we know is that he withdraws from the world to become a hermit.

-Far from swords and arquebuses (yes, 16th-century Japan already had firearms), Shinkurō retreats to the hills above Kyōto, away from the noise and chaos of the city.

-It’s easy to picture him there —frozen in meditation at the mouth of a cave, grumbling whenever a passerby gets too close.

-A caricature, of course —nowhere near the truth.

-Granted, Sokun does spend the early years of his new life in seclusion.
-His lifestyle is austere.
-He becomes a secular hermit (koji)—that is, he doesn’t join any official Buddhist order, but rigorously follows the Zen practices he learned in his youth.
+One source suggests that the young boy opted for a life of renunciation after hearing a Zen anecdote known in Japanese as Saikō-sui (西江水), literally “West River water.”
+I’ve been unable to trace the origin of this account, so I’ll explore that theory more fully in a separate article.

+One thing’s for sure: Shinkurō leaves secular life to embark on a hermit’s journey.

+In the first iteration of this article, I assumed —based on the information I had gathered—that he had chosen a “classic” form of seclusion away from the hustle and bustle of the city: a hermitage in the hills around Kyoto.

+But that couldn’t be further from the truth.
+Research into hermitic trends in medieval Japan has revealed a very different picture —one in which spiritual life and worldly engagement were not always mutually exclusive.
+A very inspiring one, at that.

+From temple diaries and personal records that have survived, we can draw the following conclusions:<br>

+- Between Hermit and Wandering Devotee (浪蕩): After Honnōji, Shinkuro is described as abandoning secular life (“省みて世事を捨て浪蕩し、寸暇を惜しんで尺八に沒頭し…”), implying a semi-itinerant or reclusive existence —at least for certain periods— during which he prioritized spiritual and musical practice over material or official duties. <br>

+- #A Kyoto Base#: Most biographical traces place Sōkun in and around Kyoto’s temple districts throughout his life.
+His early training in temples suggests he maintained close ties to Zen-affiliated monastic communities.<br>

+- #Temple Patronage#: Records in the Rokuon-nichiroku (鹿苑日録, Keiun-era diaries of Daitoku-ji) show Sōkun performing regularly at high-profile ritual banquets and celebrations.
+This indicates that he was well integrated into the ritual and cultural life of Kyoto, rather than living in isolation.<br>

+- #No Fixed Hermitage Mentioned#: Although he distanced himself from worldly affairs, no extant source identifies a permanent hermitage (山居, sankyo).
+Instead, he seems to have alternated between Kyoto’s temple quarters —where he wrote manuscripts and taught— and periods of travel.

+In short: the young Taira Shinkurō rooted himself in Kyoto’s Zen-temple circles, but adopted a semi-wandering lifestyle after 1582, focusing exclusively on hitoyogiri.
+There is no definitive record of a remote hermitage; instead, he appears to have moved between monastic residences and daimyō patronage sites in the greater Kyoto area.

-He even adopts a new name: *Shuan*, meaning “Hermitage on the Mountain Peak.”
-Just in case there was any doubt about the nature of his retreat.
+At this point, he adopts a new name: Shuan, meaning “Hermitage on the Mountain Peak.”
+Just in case there was any doubt about the nature of his endeavor.
+This would remain his artistic name until his death.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-05-15-liubei.webp){: .align-center}
 *Liu Bei Visits Zhuge Liang in His Hermitage Three Times (草廬三顧)** - Yosa Buson (与謝蕪村), ca. 1750–1784.
 Folding screen (two-panel byōbu).
 Nomura Art Museum, Kyoto.
 Source: Wikimedia Commons.
 Public Domain.*